 Introduction to Perovskite Solar Cells

-Perovskite is a group of materials characterized by a unique crystal structure, similar to the natural mineral calcium titanate (CaTiO₃).
+Perovskite is a group of materials characterised by a unique crystal structure, similar to the natural mineral calcium titanate (CaTiO₃).
 This structure, known as the perovskite structure, follows the general formula ABX₃.
 These materials have gained significant attention, especially in solar cell technology, because of their promising efficiency and low production costs.

 Are we on the brink of a solar energy revolution?
 Perovskite solar cells have emerged as a game-changer in the renewable energy landscape, boasting the potential for significantly higher efficiencies and lower production costs compared to traditional solar technologies.
 As we dive deeper into this topic, we will uncover the latest advancements and innovations in this exciting field.